“Good Morning.” a marginally overweight man greeted him as he walked into the admissions buildings.

 ‘Incredible.’
 He thought to himself.

-Prim was glowing brightly and beautifully in his eyes.
-Her words were truly sincere as she pleaded.
-He had never expected someone like her to bow down and beg.
+The girl before him was now glowing brightly and beautifully.
+Her words were truly sincere as she pleaded, and he had never expected someone like her to bow down and beg.

 Arriving at the girl’s boarding house, Prim had regained her composure and was able to sneak him inside.